vaibhavram/iqblock/README.md

 # Solving the Petoy IQBlock Puzzle

-I stumbled upon this neat little puzzle in my house that I had received years ago as a gift.
-After fumbling around with it for a few hours and arriving at over 20 solutions by hand, I wondered: how many solutions are there to this puzzle?
+I stumbled upon this puzzle in my house that I had received years ago as a gift.
+After fumbling around with it for a few dys and arriving at over 100 solutions by hand, I wanted to know how many solutions are there to this puzzle?

 ## Background

-The IQBlock puzzle, manufactured by Petoy, is a puzzle consisting of 10 pieces.
+The IQBlock puzzle, manufactured by Petoy (a company based in Hong Kong), is a puzzle consisting of 10 pieces.
 Each version has slightly different colored pieces, although the shapes themselves are the same.
 The pieces in my version are as shown below:

 ```
    Blue    Dark Green    Brown       Purple        White